oroinc/platform/src/Oro/Bundle/UIBundle/Resources/doc/reference/client-side/registry.md

 # Registry

 **Registry**:
- - Is singleton service that allows to share some instances with unique identifiers (with property `globalId`)
+ - Is a singleton service that allows to share some instances with unique identifiers (with property `globalId`)
  - Takes care of the lifecycle for shared instances.
- Collects information about those who requested the instance and removes it once the list of applicants gets empty.
+ - Collects information about those who requested the instance and removes it once the list of applicants gets empty.

 ### Registry API

-The `put` method is used to add the objects with unique `globalId` value to the registry.
+The `put` method is used to add the objects with the unique `globalId` value to the registry.
 The second parameter, `applicant`, is an instance of `PageComponent`, `Model`, `Collection`, `View` or any other instance that has life cycle and triggers `dispose` event at the end.

 It is used by the registry to preserve only the objects (instances, passed in a first parameter) that are still in use by any applicant.
 If all the applicants for the object are disposed, the registry disposes the object as well.